Edward L. Jackson: Klan politics

 In the autumn of 1925, United States Senator Samuel M. Ralston died in office, and Jackson needed to appoint his replacement.
 He chose Arthur Raymond Robinson at the advice of Stephenson.
-Republican leaders were upset with Jackson over the choice, as they had favored the appointment of former senator Albert J. Beveridge.
+Many Republican leaders were upset with Jackson over the choice, as they had favored the appointment of former senator Albert J. Beveridge.
 Opponents began to charge that the Klan was in control of the governor's office.

 The following year Indiana Attorney General Arthur L. Gilliom arrested Edward Shumaker, the leader of the Indiana Anti-Saloon League.
 He charged Shumaker with contempt of court because of newsletters he was circulating that attacked the Indiana Supreme Court; he accused them of lax enforcement of prohibition laws.
 He was convicted and sentenced to serve time on the Indiana work farm.
 As Shumaker was the leader of a key Republican support group, Jackson pardoned him.
 Gilliom took the pardon to court and had the pardon overturned by the Supreme Court.
 Shumaker was required to serve his term.

 High-profile problems continued for Jackson.
 In 1925, Stephenson had been arrested and tried for the rape and murder of Madge Oberholtzer.
 He was convicted and sentenced to life in prison.
 He demanded that Jackson pardon him, but the governor refused.
 Angered, Stephenson started talking to reporters in 1927 from the Indianapolis Times and provided names of people who had been paid bribes by the Klan and taken part in other illegal activity.
 He had kept a "black box" of records that provided evidence for many of his accusations.
 He exposed Jackson's attempt to bribe McCray with $10,000 years earlier.

 Numerous religious and civic groups in the state demanded for Jackson to resign.
 His case, like many other Klan bribery cases, was brought to court.
 His trial ended in a hung jury, and the statute of limitations precluded any possible conviction.
 Despite the final result of the trial, Jackson was widely criticized across the state; he left office disgraced and ended his political career.
 The Indiana Klan's power collapsed and the scandals contributed to the decline of Klan membership nationally.